-I would like to thank the Directors on the Board of STC, the Management and the Staff for their collaboration and assistance in the accomplishment of the difficult tasks of STC and for their continued support in these times of crisis and uncertainty.
+I would like once more to thank the Directors on the Board of the STC, the Management and the Staff for their collaboration and assistance in the accomplishment of the challenging and varied tasks of the STC and for their continued support in these times of uncertainty.

-I also wish to thank the Staff, Members of the Sub Committees and Board members who have participated in the preparation of this Annual Report 2020 - 2021.
+I also wish to thank the Staff, Members of the Sub Committees and Board members who have participated in the preparation of this Annual Report 2021 - 2022.
 I hereby commend to you the reading of this Annual report.